Key Policy Considerations

 Fiscal exposures View details

 Environmental and disposal liabilities: The federal government is legally required to clean up hazardous waste that results from its operations.
-However, these costs usually are not paid until many years after the federal government operations generating the waste have taken place.
-Environmental and disposal liabilities are reported in the Financial Report of the United States Government.
 See Long-Term Commitments: Improving the Budgetary Focus on Environmental Liabilities.

-Federal Insurance Programs: The federal government insures against contingencies, i.e., situations where there is an uncertainty of a possible loss.
-The federal government provides insurance for individuals and businesses against a wide variety of risks, ranging from natural disasters under the flood and crop insurance programs to bank and employer bankruptcies under the deposit and pension insurance programs.
+Federal Insurance Programs: The federal government provides insurance for individuals and businesses against a wide variety of risks, ranging from natural disasters under the flood and crop insurance programs to bank and employer bankruptcies under the deposit and pension insurance programs.
 These programs expose the government to future, and potentially significant, draws on resources that may not be reflected adequately in the budget at the time the decision to extend the insurance is being made.
-For example, the Pension Benefit Guaranty Corporation, which insures the pension benefits of participants in private defined benefit plans, has seen its net financial position fluctuate from a surplus in the early 2000's to a large financial deficit in the late 2000's.
-Claims against PBGC are highly variable.
-The termination of one large pension plan may result in a larger claim against PBGC than the termination of many smaller plans.
-See GAO's High Risk webpage for more information.
+Due in part to challenges with their funding structures, the National Flood Insurance Program and the Pension Benefit Guaranty Corporation Insurance Programs are on GAO's High Risk List (see GAO's High Risk webpage for more information).

-Federal Disaster Relief: The federal government has historically provided assistance following natural disasters, such as Hurricane Katrina, and also the September 11 terrorist attacks.
+Federal Disaster Relief: The federal government provided assistance after the September 11 terrorist attacks and has also historically provided assistance following natural disasters, such as Hurricane Katrina.
 These potential costs to the government do not flow from their legal nature but from expectations that the public holds about the government's responsibilities.
 Some of these expected costs for future disasters are included in the budget.
 However, GAO found that annual budget requests and appropriations for disaster relief do not include all known costs, particularly those from catastrophic disasters.
 See Disaster Cost Estimates: FEMA Can Improve Its Learning from Past Experience and Management of Disaster-Related Resources.

 Debt limit considerations View details

-The debt limitA legal ceiling on the amount of gross federal debt (excluding some minor adjustments), which must be raised periodically to accommodate additional federal borrowing does not determine federal borrowing needs because it does not restrict Congress' ability to enact spending and revenue legislation that affect the level of federal debt or otherwise constrain fiscal policy.
+The debt limitA legal ceiling on the amount of outstanding total federal debt (excluding some minor adjustments), which must be raised periodically to accommodate additional federal borrowing. does not determine federal borrowing needs because it does not restrict Congress' ability to enact spending and revenue legislation that affect the level of federal debt or otherwise constrain fiscal policy.
 Instead, the government's borrowing needs result from all of the revenue and spending decisions made as well as the performance of the economy.

-While debates surrounding the debt limit may raise awareness about the federal government's current debt trajectory and may also provide Congress with an opportunity to debate the fiscal policy decisions driving it, this debate generally occurs after the tax and spending decisions which affect debt levels have been enacted into law.
+While debates surrounding the debt limit may raise awareness about the trajectory of the federal debt and the fiscal policies driving it, these debates generally occur after the enactment of the tax and spending laws that resulted in current debt levels.
 Consequently, Congress is left with a narrower range of options to affect an immediate change to fiscal policy decisions and hence to federal debt.
 For more information, see Debt Limit: Delays Create Debt Management Challenges and Increase Uncertainty in the Treasury Market.